 Understand the difference between data controllers and data processors – both have different responsibilities under the legislation.
 What lawful basis do you have to process personal data?
 This impact assessment helps small business and medium business owners.

 Lewis Silkin, a global law firm headquartered in the UK, recommends that you map and audit your data first.
 What personal data do you have, where is it stored, where is it sent, how is it processed, and what do you tell people about the processing?

 This interactive checklist is specifically for data controllers.
 Data controllers are the decision makers who set the purposes for which data is collected and used.
 Most service providers, like Logicearth, act as data processors who follow our clients direction.

 next steps for Compliance Training for your Business

-Complying with the GDPR regulations is just as important now that the 25 may 2018 deadline has long since passed.
-If you would like to know more about options for GDPR training online - whether small or large scale, just get in touch.
+Complying with the GDPR is just as important now that the 25 May 2018 deadline has long since passed.
+If you would like to know more about options for training online - whether its GDPR for small businesses or on a large scale, just get in touch.
 You can call us for course access requests on 028 9066 0761 or why not try the online training course for yourself.